Tropical storms Paulette and Rene form in Atlantic, with two more areas to watch

 A more sneaky disturbance off the East Coast is drifting west though, and could bear watching for those in the Southeast and Mid-Atlantic.
 Other tropical waves set to move off the coast of Africa look suspicious, too.

-The latest spate of storminess exhausts two more names from the 2020 Atlantic list of names, only four remaining before the National Hurricane Center dips into the Greek alphabet.
-It’s a testament to the busy season we’ve had, which has feature the earliest C, E, F, G, H, I, J, K, L, M, N, O, P and R storms on record.
+The latest spate of storminess exhausts two more names from the 2020 Atlantic list of names, and only four more remain before the National Hurricane Center dips into the Greek alphabet.
+It’s a testament to the busy season we’ve had, which has featured the earliest C, E, F, G, H, I, J, K, L, M, N, O, P and R storms on record.

 Despite the jam-packed season, most storms save for Laura have been short-lived and weak, with hurricane activity as a whole close to average based on the amount of accumulated energy.